alhamdu-e/Beauty-Salon-Management-System/README.md

 # <div align="center">🛰Beauty Salon Managment System For Glowcity 🚀</div>

-This is a .....description of the project.
-And enables the users to sign up and ........
+ This is web based project that allow user to signup,order Product,schecule service,select profesional  and make payment for the service and the product.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>